First published in June, 2010,

 One of my favorite Common Meter tunes is St. Flavian.
 Here it is in the key of F. Notice the heavy bar in the middle of each line.
 That tells you where to divide the text.
 As you can see, eight notes are followed by six in each line of music.

 Here are a few verses of Psalm 103 in Common Meter.
-Try singing these verses to St. Flavian or a few of the tunes listed above (note that "stirred" is two syllables as in "stirr-ed" while "bestowed" is pronounced with two syllables):
+Try singing these verses to St. Flavian or a few of the tunes listed above (note that "stirred" is two syllables instead of one, as in "stirr-ed" while "bestow'd (bestowed)" is pronounced with two syllables and not three):

 O THOU my soul, bless God the Lord;